Answers to Frequently Asked Questions

 Yes, you can add more schools at any time.
-To be included in lotteries, add additional schools by the open enrollment deadline.
+To be included in lotteries, add additional schools by the On-Time Application deadline.
 We highly recommend that you apply to multiple schools because it increases your chances of getting into a school of your choice.
 The more schools you choose, the better.

 No. We see how this can be confusing, since the district’s (OUSD) enrollment process does it that way!
 School ranking information is mostly being collected for informational purposes.

 Do charter public schools give preferences to certain applicants?

 Yes.
 If a school receives more applicants than available space, schools will hold a random lottery.
 Schools may use some enrollment priorities to determine applicant preference in their lottery.
 Different schools use different priorities – for example, some schools may give a higher priority to applicants who live in the area, while others may give priority to students who qualify for free and reduced lunch.
 Since the priorities are different for each school, it is best to check SchoolFinder to see which schools use which priorities and contact the school(s) to learn more.

 I have two children that I’d like to complete applications for.
 Do I complete separate applications for each?